liam8888999/Recipes/content/hangover-eggs.md

 title: "Hangover Eggs"
 date: 2021-03-12
 tags: ['eggs', 'snack', 'quick', 'cheesefare']
-author: dr-cat
 ---

 Whenever my friends back home would drink to excess, they'd wake up wanting something tasty.
 I made them what I call "Hangover Eggs".
 Whether or not you're hungover, they're very delicious!
 I've recently been making them to gain weight, though you can alter the recipe to whatever suits your lifestyle.

 ## Ingredients